A number of other picture postcards have been seen that depict the troopships that carried US soldiers and sailors to and from Europe.

 on eBay and own one or two.

-real photo postcards showing aspects of the overseas trips.
+real photo postcards showing aspects of the overseas trips during

 Some of the ships are depicted in